nlesc-sherlock/emma/ansible.md

 ```

 ## Install ansible
-The project uses ansible to provision servers.
 The recommended version is Ansible 2.2.
 Ansible should be installed using pip.
 To install pip and ansible dependencies do the following:
 ```
 #Install pip:
 sudo apt-get install python-pip